- Read the transcript

 Healthy communities are defined by much more than our individual actions or our access to traditional health care: green spaces; social activities; education and employment opportunities; healthy food; good housing and transport services all play a hugely important role.

 To prevent illness and improve the health and wellbeing of local communities we need to consider all these aspects, and more.
 This is sometimes called taking a 'population health' approach.

 In some areas, people, local groups and services are already working together to improve population health.
 This isn't easy, but by strengthening partnerships across communities, businesses, local government and the NHS – and with support and adequate funding from central government – we can make a difference.

 Find out what The King’s Fund is doing at www.kingsfund.org.uk/populationhealth

 Meera and John are fictional, as is the town where the animation is set.
 Our aim was to create something that would demonstrate some aspects of the approach to population health, but we recognise there are many ways of approaching it, and that many organisations, people and communities are involved in delivering it.
 We're keen to work with others to support this as an integrated approach to health and care.

 Join us to find out more about population health

-Register for our free virtual conference, the big population health conversation, or find out about our leadership for population health course, running again in early 2020.
+Catch up with our big population health conversation, or find out about our leadership for population health course, running again in early 2020.

 Working with Ian Morrell ( former Town Clerk ) and now Project Manager at "65 High Street , Nailsea " we have been asked by The Society of Local Council Clerks to create new "learning opportunities" for Town Clerks and Parish Clerks on "Health and Well Being" .
 This animation would make an excellent contribution to the "learning opportunities" for 5,000 Town Clerks and Parish Clerks.
 Could we please start an email conversation to explore how this animation can become a permanent part of the "curriculum / learning opportunities" for Town Clerks in England and Wales ?